adityanarayan-rai/bicycle-predictions/README.md

 # Forecasting Cycling Volume Measurements: A Cross-city Comparative Analysis Using Machine Learning and Deep Learning Techniques

-This repository complements the master thesis submitted in partial fulfilment of the requirements of the Hertie School for the degree of Master of Science in *Data Science for Public Policy*
+This repository complements the master thesis submitted in partial fulfilment of the requirements of the Hertie School for the degree of Master of Science in *Data Science for Public Policy.*

+NOTE - THIS REPO IS STILL A WORK IN PROGRESS!!

 ## Abstract